Duon H. Miller: Polio and polio vaccine activism

 Miller moved to Coral Gables, Florida by the early 1950s and began crusades against soft drinks, sugar and bleached flour.
 By 1953 Miller was distributing flyers in schools in Key West and claiming that gamma globulin treatments for polio could cause "Negro, Japanese, or other racial characteristics" to appear in descendants of those treated if the treatment had been derived from people of those races.
 A series of mailings from Miller's organization Polio Prevention, Inc. to Minnesota parents made this statement concerning gamma globulin treatments:

 "Just how low can these money-hungry medicos stoop?
 In their greed for money the plan before a child is born to undermine his health to insure their income permanently.
 With these damnable cola drinks the 'quacks' have laid a perfect foundation for another child victim of polio (more dollars for the medicos)."

 Polio Prevention, Inc. began publishing pamphlets claiming that soft drinks caused polio, Miller claimed that sugar metabolism removed calcium from the body, causing polio.
 In effect, Miller claimed that polio was sugar-induced calcium deficiency.

-Miller was charged in March of 1954 with mail fraud, using the mails to send "libelous, scurrilous and defamatory" material by mail.
+Miller was charged in March 1954 with mail fraud, using the mails to send "libelous, scurrilous and defamatory" material by mail.
 One mailer was headlined " 'Fake' Polio Vaccine May Kill Your Child! !"
 Another of Miller's mailers claimed that "thousands of little white coffins will be used to bury victims of Salk's heinous and fraudulent vaccine."
 Found guilty in 1955, Miller was fined $1000.
 Attempting to circumvent the mails by using other carriers, Miller was charged with violating probation, and was ordered to completely avoid matters concerning polio prevention.

 Miller continued his campaigns against sugar, pasteurization and white flours, writing prolifically to newspapers in support of his causes.